EventStore/documentation/docs/getting-started/concepts/README.md

 </div>

-It is append-only.
 New events are added exclusively to the end of the log—never at the start or in the middle:

 <div style="display: flex; max-height: 200px;">